erikwestra/ripple-annotation-database/specs.md

 > > A string to be displayed to the user to identify the annotation, for
 > > example, "phone number".
 >
+> `public`
+>
+> > A boolean indicating whether or not this is a "public" annotation.
+Public
+> > annotations can be queried against by anyone, while private annotations
+> > (ie, those with public=false) can only be searched against by
+> > suitably-authorized clients.
+>
 > `type`
 >
 > > A string indicating the type of annotation value to be entered.
 The